briangonzalez/nesta-boilerplate/README.md

 Also, you'll want to edit `config/deploy.rb` with all of your server-specific info.

+## Using Git for Deployment

+If you'd like to use Git to deploy your Nesta site, rename `deploy.git.rb` to `deploy.rb` and delete/ or rename the other `deploy.rb` to `deploy.old.rb`.
+Lastly, rename the folder `deploy.git` to simply `deploy`, then you can:
+    $ cap deploy                  // deploy to stage, or...
+    $ cap production deploy       // deploy to production

 ## What you get from Nesta Boilerplate

 ### Baked-In